 Driving a vehicle with low tire pressure will put additional stress on the engine and cause it to increase the RPMs resulting in a loss of miles per gallon.
 Inflating the tires at the correct psi will ensure that your vehicle gets the best fuel economy.
 A good rule of thumb is to inflate the tires to four to five psi less than their maximum.

 So, why is my car wasting so much gas you wonder?
-Study has shown that you can improve your gas mileage by 0.6% to 3% by keeping your tires inflated as recommended by the tire manufacturer.
+A study has shown that you can improve your gas mileage by 0.6% to 3% by keeping your tires inflated as recommended by the tire manufacturer.
 You are losing 0.2% for every 1 psi drop per tire.
 Plus, driving with properly inflated tires will last make them last longer.

 2. Vacuum leak

-If your vehicle has a vacuum leak, it causes the air to fuel ratio to lean out.
+If your vehicle has a vacuum leak, it causes the air-to-fuel ratio to lean out.
 Once this happens, the oxygen sensor communicates to the electronic control unit to increase the fuel so the engine doesn’t run lean.
 This results in a richer fuel mixture causing poor fuel economy.

 In most cases, you’ll notice the engine has a rough idle or up-and-down idle.
 These are all indicators of a vacuum leak.
 Other sources of vacuum leaks are fuel injector seals, intake manifold gaskets, and throttle body gaskets.
 Repairing the vacuum leak will increase mpg and fix the rough idle issues.